NavenAllen/AWS-SAA-C03-Course/06-S3/notes.md

   - NEVER - unless you must
   - AWS recommends against their use

-### S3 Static Hosting
+## S3 Static Hosting

-Normal access is via AWS APIs.
+- Normal access is via AWS APIs.

-This allows access via HTTP.
+- This allows access via HTTP.

-We need to point the index document at a specific document.

-They need to be HTML files.
-When this is enabled, it creates a **website endpoint**.
-This is influenced by the bucket name and region it is in.
-This is not able to be changed.

-You can use custom domains.
+- You can use custom domains - BUCKET NAME MATTERS

-#### Offloading

-Website with top 10 animals running on the compute service EC2

-Take all of the images that the compute service hosts and move that to an S3 bucket with static website hosting enabled.

-When the compute service creates the HTML file and delivers to the user, it will point to S3 instead of the compute service directly.

-#### Out-of-band pages
+- Used for Offloading of Out-of-band pages

-This may be an error page to display maintenance if the server goes offline.

-We could then change our DNS and move customers to a backup website on S3.

-#### S3 Pricing
+### S3 Pricing
 - Cost to store data, per GB / month fee
 - Data transfer fee
   - Data in is always free
   - Data out is a per GB charge
-- Each operation has a cost per 1000 operations.
+- Each operation (GET/PUT/POST) has a cost per 1000 operations.

-If you are using static website hosting, you won't be transfering much data.

-If you end with a large customer base you may end up with many requests.

-### Object Versioning and MFA Delete
+## Object Versioning and MFA Delete

-Versioning is off by default.
-Once it is turned on, it cannot go back.
+- Versioning is off by default.
+- Once it is turned on, it cannot go back.

-If you modify an object, the original of that object is replaced.

-Versioning lets you store multiple versions of objects within a bucket.

-Objects which would modify objects **generate a new version**
+- It can be suspended but not DISABLED

-**ID of Object** - when versioning is disabled, this is set to **null**
+- **ID of Object** - when versioning is disabled, this is set to **null**

-When versioning is enabled, the ID will be associated to an object.

-The latest or current version is always returned when an object version is not requested.
+- The latest or current version is always returned when an object version is not requested.

-When an object is deleted, AWS puts a **delete marker** on the object and hides all previous versions.
+- When an object is deleted, AWS puts a **delete marker** on the object and hides all previous versions.
 You could delete this marker to enable the item.

-To delete an object, you must delete all the versions of that object using their version marker.
+- To delete an object, you must delete all the versions of that object using their version marker.
+- Space is consumed by ALL versions

-#### MFA Delete
+### MFA Delete

-Enabled within version configuration in a bucket.
-This means MFA is required to change bucket versioning state.
+- Enabled within version configuration in a bucket.
+- This means MFA is required to change bucket versioning state.

-MFA is required to delete versions.
+- MFA is required to delete versions.

-You pass the serial number and the code passed with API calls.
+- You pass the serial number and the code passed with API calls.

-### S3 Performance Optimization
+## S3 Performance Optimization

-#### Single PUT Upload
+### Single PUT Upload
 By default once an object is uploaded to S3, it is sent as a single stream of data.
 If a stream fails, the whole upload fails.
 This requires a full restart of the data transfer.

-Single PUT upload up to 5GB
+- Single PUT upload up to 5GB

-#### Multipart Upload
+### Multipart Upload

-Data is broken up into smaller parts.
+- Data is broken up into smaller parts.
-The minimum daa size is 100 MB for multipart.
+- The minimum daa size is 100 MB for multipart.
+- **Any file greated than 100MB** benefits frrom multipart

-Upload can be split into maximum of 10,000 parts.
+- Upload can be split into maximum of 10,000 parts.

-The last part can be smaller than 5MB as needed.
+- The last part can be smaller than 5MB as needed.

-Parts can fail in isolation and be restarted in isolation.
+- Parts can fail in isolation and be restarted in isolation.

-The risk of uploading large amounts of data is reduced.
+- The risk of uploading large amounts of data is reduced.

-Transfer rate = speed of all parts.
+- Transfer rate = speed of all parts.

-#### S3 Accelerated Transfer (off)
+### S3 Accelerated Transfer

-Uses the network of AWS edge locations.
+- Uses the network of AWS edge locations.

-S3 bucket needs to be enabled for transfer acceleration.
+- S3 bucket needs to be enabled for transfer acceleration.

-##### Bucketname cannot contain periods and must be DNS compatable in the naming
+- **Bucketname cannot contain periods and must be DNS compatable in the naming**

-Benefits improve the larger the location and distance.
-The worse the start, the better the performance benefits.

-### Encryption 101

-#### Different Approaches to Encryption

-##### Encryption at Rest

-When data is stored on a laptop, it is encrypted and then decrypted using a **secret** in this case a password.

-If the laptop is stolen or tampered with, the data is already encrypted and useless.

-This is used commonly within cloud enviroments.
-Even if someone could find and access the base storage device, they can't do anything with it.

-- Only one entity involved

-##### Encryption in Transit

-Apply an encryption tunnel outside the raw data.
-Anyone looking from the outside will only see a stream of scrambled data.

-This is used when there are multiple parties or systems at play.

-#### Different Concepts

-**plaintext**, unencrypted data.
-Can be text, but can be anything including images or applications.
-This is something you can read or use immedietly.

-Algorithm takes **plaintext** and a **key** to generate **ciphertext**.

-#### Symmetric Encryption

-Difficult becuase the key needs to be transfered securely.

-If the data is time sensitive, the key needs to be arranged beforehand.

-#### Asymmetric Encryption

-The **public key** is uploaded to cloud storage.

-Only the **private key** can decrypt any of the data

-The risk is low because the worst that happens is someone steals the key and can encrypt data only the original **public key** maker created.

-#### Signing

-Encryption does not necessarily mean the data came from the proper party.

-You can use the public key from one party to confirm if the private key did sign the message that was sent or not.

-#### Steganography

-Encryption is obvious when used.
-There is no scope denying that the data was encrypted.
-Someone could force you to decrypt the data packet.

-A file can be hidden in an image or other file.
-If it difficult to find the message unless you know what to look for.

-One party would take another's public key and encrypt some data.
-Then take that data and use Steganography to hide the value in the image.

-### Key Management Service (KMS)
+## Key Management Service (KMS)

-Regional and a Public Service.
+- Regional and a Public Service.
 Each region is isolated when using KMS.

-It can be connected to by anything with permission in the public zone.
+- It can be connected to by anything with permission in the public zone.

-Create, store, and manage keys.
+- Create, store, and manage keys.
 Can handle both symmetric and asymmetric keys.

-KMS can perform cryptographic operations itself.
+- KMS can perform cryptographic operations itself.

-Keys never leave KMS.
+- Keys never leave KMS.

-Keys use **FIPS 140-2 (L2)** security standard.
+- Keys use **FIPS 140-2 (L2)** security standard.
 Some of KMS's features are compliant with Level 3, but all are Level 2.

+### KMS Keys
-KMS manages **CMK - Cusstomer Master Key**.
-It is logical and contains
+- It is logical and contains
   - ID
   - Date
   - Policy
   - Description
   - State

-These are all backed by **physical** key material.
+- These are all backed by **physical** key material.

-You can generate or import the key material.
+- You can generate or import the key material.

-CMKs can be used for up to **4KB of data**
+- KMS Keys can be used for up to **4KB of data**

-#### Data Encryption Key (DEKs)
+### Data Encryption Key (DEKs)

-Using the generate key and a customer master key, this generates a data encryption key that can be used to encrypt data larger than 4KB in size.
+- Use GenerateDataKey to create DEK that can be used on data > 4KB
+-

-KMS does not store the DEKs.
+- KMS does not store the DEKs.
 Once it hands the keys over, it does not care.

-When the DEK is generated, KMS provides two version.
+- When the DEK is generated, KMS provides two version.
   - Plaintext Version - This can be used immedietly
   - Ciphertext Version - Encrypted version of the DEK.
-This is encrypted by the customer master key that generated it.
+This is encrypted by the KMS Key that generated it.

-DEK is generated right before something is encrypted.

-The data is encrypted with the plaintext version to generate Cyphertext.
+- The data is encrypted with the plaintext version to generate Cyphertext.
 After this, the plaintext version is discarded.

-The encrypted data and the encrypted DEK are stored next to each other.
+- The encrypted data and the encrypted DEK are stored next to each other.
+- KMS doesnt do the cryptograhic operations using DEK

-#### Important Concepts.
+### Important Concepts.

-Customer Master Keys (CMK) are isolated to a region and never leave
+- KMS Keys are isolated to a region and never leave

-Two types of CMKs: AWS managed or Customer managed CMKs
+- Two types of KMS Keys: AWS Owned or Customer Owned
+- Customer owned has AWS Managed or Customer Managed

-Customer managed keys are more configurable.
+- Customer managed keys are more configurable.

-CMKs support key rotation.
+- KMS Keys support key rotation.

-- AWS automatically rotates the keys every 1095 days (3 years)
-- Customer managed keys rotate every year.

-CMK itself contains the current backing key, physical material used to encrypt and decrypt, as well as previous backing keys.
+- KMS Key itself contains the current backing key, physical material used to encrypt and decrypt, as well as previous backing keys.

-You can create an alias.
+- You can create an alias.
 This is also per region.

-#### Key Policy (resource policy)
+### Key Policy (resource policy)

-Every customer managed key (CMK) has one.
+- Every KMS Key (CMK) has one.

-Unlike other policies, the key must be told to trust the key.
+- Unlike other policies, the key must be told to trust the account.

-In order for IAM to work, IAM is trusted by the account, and the account must be trusted by the key.
+- In order for IAM to work, IAM is trusted by the account, and the account must be trusted by the key.

-### KMS Key Demo

-#### Linux/macOS commands

-aws kms encrypt \
-    --key-id alias/catrobot \
-    --plaintext fileb://battleplans.txt \
-    --output text \
-    --query CiphertextBlob \
-    --profile iamadmin-general | base64 \
-    --decode > not_battleplans.enc

-aws kms decrypt \
-    --ciphertext-blob fileb://not_battleplans.enc \
-    --output text \
-    --profile iamadmin-general \
-    --query Plaintext | base64 --decode > decryptedplans.txt

-### Object Encryption
+## Object Encryption

-Buckets aren't encrypted, **objects are**.
-Each object can use a different encryption method.
-Both of the two types use encryption in transit for S3.
+- Buckets aren't encrypted, **objects are**

-S3 object encryption is focused on encryption at rest.
+- S3 object encryption is focused on encryption at rest.
 Encryption in transit comes for free with S3

-- **client** side encryption
-  - objects being encrypted are done by the client before they leave.
-  - the whole time it is sent as cypher text
-  - encryption burder is on the customer and not AWS

-- **server** side encryption
-  - even though the data is encrypted in transit, the objects themselves are not encrypted at the beginning of transit.
-When the data reaches the S3 endpoint, it is still plaintext.
-Only once it has hit S3 completely, S3 will then encrypt before storage.
-  - AWS will handle some or all of these processes.

-#### Server Side Encryption
+### Server Side Encryption
+- SSE is mandatory in S3

 Three general types:

-##### SSE-C (Server-side encryption with customer provided keys)
+#### SSE-C (Server-side encryption with customer provided keys)
 - Customer is responsible for the keys themselves.
 - Offloads CPU requirements for encryption.
-- When placing an object in S3, it requires a key.
+- When placing an object in S3, it requires a key from Client.
 - S3 will see the original object throughout the process.
 - Once the key and object arrive, it is encrypted.
 A hash of the key is taken and attached to the object.
 - The hash can identify if the specific key was used to encrypt the object.
 - The key is then discarded after the hash is taken.

-##### SSE-S3 AES256 (Server-side encryption w/ Amazon S3 managed keys)
+#### SSE-S3 AES256 (Server-side encryption w/ Amazon S3 managed keys)
 - When putting data into S3, only need to provide plaintext.
 - S3 generates master key.
 This is fully managed and rotated without your control.
 - When an object is added, it generates a key specifically for that one object.
 It uses that key to encrypt that plaintext object.
 - The master key is used to encrypt that one key.
 - The original key is discarded.
 - The encrypted key is stored next to the encrypted object.